List of Desperate Housewives characters: Mitzi Kinsky

 Mitzi Kinsky (Mindy Sterling) is a resident on Wisteria Lane living at 4347, the house formerly owned by Ida Greenberg, who moved in sometime during the five years between the fourth and fifth seasons.
 She has a reputation of being a bitter, cynical and shrewd middle-aged widow.
 Everyone who lives on Wisteria Lane knows who Mitzi is and they often stay away from her due to her bad temper and selfish attitude.
-Some of them, mostly Bree, Lynette and Gabrielle, think that she is insane... much more than Susan.
 Mitzi is first seen in "The Glamorous Life", throwing away trash and having two disputes with Angie over trash disposal and recyclables.
 When the environmental Angie argues with Mitzi that she throws away recyclable material, Mitzi responds with indifference about the environment or the world in general.
 Mitzi also tells Angie that she doesn't care about humanity because she has a dead husband, a son who's "shooting blanks", and an estranged daughter who "likes the ladies".
 Mitzi is later seen in the season six finale "I Guess This is Goodbye", this time arguing with both Susan and Karen.
 She reappeared in season seven's "Pleasant Little Kingdom" where Paul Young considers buying her house.
 Mitzi considers selling but decides she will not screw over her neighbors, so she stays on Wisteria Lane.
 During the riot, she tells some protestors that Bob and Lee sold their house to Paul, prompting the protestors to attack them.
 Weeks later, Bree asks if Mitzi would be a possible kidney donor for Susan, but Mitzi slams the door in her face.
-Later on, Mitzi finally gives in and gets herself tested; however she is not a match for Susan.
+Later on, Mitzi finally gives in and gets herself tested, but she is not a match for Susan.
 In season 8, Mitzi is never seen, but she gives Susan and M.J. a basket full of homemade jams and a condolence card after Mike dies.